 1 SACMEQ stands for the Southern and East African Consortium for Monitoring Educational Quality, TIMSS stands for the Trends in International Mathematics and Science Study.
-The most comprehensive reports for these studies are Moloi & Chetty (2011) for SACMEQ, Reddy et al. (2012) for TIMSS (2012) and Taylor, Van der Berg & Mabogoane (2013) for the NSES.
+The most comprehensive reports for these studies are Moloi and Chetty (2011) for SACMEQ, Reddy et al. (2012) for TIMSS 2012 and Taylor et al. (2013) for the NSES.